atet/tts/README.md

 ## 1. Docker

-We will make a custom Docker image that has CUDA, Pytorch, Jupyter Labs, and required Python dependencies to run the text to speech code.
+We will make a custom Docker image that has CUDA, Pytorch, Jupyter Labs, and required Python dependencies to run the text-to-speech code.
+Docker images keep cleanup simple as nothing (other than Docker) is installed on your system.

 ### Creating Custom Image